pranavprakashkj/crypto-tracker/README.md

 # crypto-tracker

-run "npm install" to install all the dependencies then run "npm start" to run the code
+run "npm install" to install all the dependencies<br />

+then run "npm start" to run the code

 use post request to set the min and max value by specifying <br />